appgardenstudios/hyaline/www/content/documentation-v1/explanation/audit.md

 </div>

 This example ensures all markdown files in the "api" source contain at least 500 characters.
-Documents shorter than this will fail the check.
+Documentation shorter than this will fail the check.

 #### Content Matches Regex
 Validates documentation content against a regular expression pattern.
 This is useful for ensuring specific information or formatting is present.